-The dSPACE control platform is used for the implementation and online simulation of the complex nonlinear aircraft engine model.
-The engine model in simulink is automatically downloaded into the dSPACE to be calculated in real time.
-The engine model receives torque measurements from both shafts and produces the speed references to the emulator drive system.
-The drives have their own fast speed control loop to guarantee excellent tracking of the reference speed provided by the dSPACE system.
+The dSPACE control platform is employed in order to have high flexibility in implementing and updating the complex nonlinear aircraft engine model.
+The engine model simulink block diagram design is automatically implemented into dSPACE to be calculated in real time.
+It receives torque measurements from both shafts and produces speed references to the drives.
+The drives have their own fast speed control loop (i.e. current control loop) and are front-end type so they can straightforwardly regenerate power back to the grid.